axonasif/dotsh/README.md

 # Introduction

 A fast dotfiles and system-configuration installer optimized for Gitpod (can be used locally too).
 Is this another dotfiles-manager?
 Nope.
-In fact, it will try to detect your dotfiles-manager and install your raw files through it if you're using one, otherwise it tries to symlink natively with it's own simple implementation.
+In fact, it will try to detect your dotfiles-manager and install your raw files through it if you're using one, otherwise it tries to symlink with it's own tiny implementation.
 This is essentially a script, it is meant to be modularly customized from source code and compiled for convenience.

 # Quickstart for Gitpod